 Title I resources will be used to purchase materials and supplies to support the instruction for all students and parental involvement.
 These materials and supplies will be used to differentiate instruction for at-risk students, and ensure that parents of these students have resources to assist them in improving their child's academic performance.
 The full-time paraprofessionals will work directly with at-risk student, under the supervision of a highly qualified teacher, to provide additional support and small group differentiated instruction.
-The iPad apps will be used to support instruction in all core content areas.
 The Instructional Coach will provide modeling, professional development, and guide collaborative planning that will improve instruction and thus the academic achievement of all students especially those most at risk.
 The Home-School liaison will work with parents to provide resources and materials that will assist parents in aiding their children to meet or exceed grade-level expectations.